PAUL34913/msp1-cv/README.md

 **Not Fixed**

-### Index page landing positions
+### Index page section landing positions

--   Landing positions from anchor links vary between browser so that the pages are slightly out of line if you click directly from one link to another.
+-   Landing positions from anchor links between single page sections vary between browser so that the pages are slightly out of line if you click directly from one link to another.

 **Not Fixed**